 Food Studies Graduate Certificate

-Ideal for students and professionals who are considering a career change or seeking to enhance their credentials, the Graduate Certificate in Food Studies at Boston University’s Metropolitan College provides a solid foundation in gastronomy—and can be tailored to focus on food-related areas such as business, communication, history and culture, or policy.
+Ideal for students and professionals who are considering a career change or seeking to enhance their credentials, the Graduate Certificate in Food Studies program at Boston University’s Metropolitan College provides a solid foundation in food studies and valuable connections to a vibrant food-focused community of scholars and students.

 The four-course Food Studies certificate program is a good choice for those who may not be in a position to commit to a full degree program.
-However, because the certificate program shares courses with the Master of Liberal Arts in Gastronomy, students who are accepted into the MLA in Gastronomy program may apply 16 credits toward their degree requirements.
+In addition, because the certificate program shares courses with the Master of Liberal Arts in Gastronomy, Food Studies certificate students who are accepted into the Gastronomy degree program may apply 16 credits toward their degree requirements.

 Students who complete the Graduate Certificate in Food Studies will be able to demonstrate: